 The show’s evangelical creators still retain full control over the content of the show.
-As long as that doesn’t change and The Chosen keeps producing a faithful retelling of the life of Christ, whether or not to watch The Chosen is a matter of Christian freedom and discernment.
+As long as that does not change and The Chosen keeps seeking to produce a faithful retelling of the life of Christ, whether or not to watch The Chosen is a matter of Christian freedom and discernment.
 If elements of errant theology begin creeping into the show itself, then the creators will have betrayed their viewers and the truth of the gospel.
 Until that time, watching The Chosen is a matter of conscience.
 Some Christians will appreciate the retelling of Jesus’ life.
 Others will have difficulty with the artistic license involved with portraying Jesus’ life on film.
 Still others will find a myriad of other reasons not to watch the show including the Mormon or Catholic involvement, even if Mormon or Catholic theology is not promoted.
 Each person is to prayerfully discern whether watching the show will be a benefit or a hindrance to his/her walk with the Lord: “Each of them should be fully convinced in their own mind” (Romans 14:5).